 General Counsel - New Zealand

-Kelly brings a wealth of experience to WSP having spent her 20-year legal career advising stakeholders in the construction and infrastructure sectors within both private practise and in-house counsel roles across New Zealand and Australia.
+infrastructure sector within both private practise and in-house counsel roles across New Zealand and Australia.

 Kelly holds degrees in Commerce and Law (with honours) from the University of Auckland and a Master of Laws degree from the University of Melbourne’s specialist Construction Law programme.
 In 2018 and 2019 she was named in the Doyle’s Guide as a Leading In-House Construction & Infrastructure Lawyer – Australia.

 Director of Transport